bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-2.md

 How could we improve on the performance of the previous query?
 Explain and implement the solution and repeat the previous query.

 !!! tip "Tip"
     You need to add a new index.
-The question is: to which field?
+The question is: to which column?

 ## Exercise 14 (1p)

 List the `Name` of each `Product` where `CategoryId` equals 2.

 Document the SQL commands you used and explain the actual query execution plan!
 Explain whether the index added in the previous exercises helps the performance.

 ## Exercise 15 (1p)

 Improve the performance of the previous query.
-Extend the index added before by adding the name: right-click the index -> _Properties_ -> and add `Name` to _Included columns_.
+Extend the index added before by including the name: right-click the index -> _Properties_ -> and add `Name` to _Included columns_.

 Repeat the previous query and analyze the plan.